 Final Expedition - Outward Bound believes that an appropriate amount of independence is a powerful educational tool.
 In order to deliver that benefit, our instructors gradually transfer leadership responsibilities to the students culminating with a Final Expedition or challenge of some kind.
 Near the end of course, if you and your group have demonstrated the necessary leadership, team problem-solving and backcountry living skills, you may be given the opportunity to travel with more independence, or participate in another kind of culminating challenge as a group.
 This is your opportunity to demonstrate the skills you have acquired in the previous weeks.
-Final Expeditions can last for one to five days, depending on staff assessment of students' abilities and terrain.
 Outcomes are to work together, problem solve, and accomplish a goal independently, while utilizing all the skills you have acquired.